December 16, 2025

 Kansas is facing a perfect storm of workforce challenges.
 The Kansas Nursing Workforce Center reports that nursing shortages are anticipated in the future as 29% of registered nurses and 23% of licensed practical nurses in Kansas are planning to retire within the next five years.
 Meanwhile, enrollments in nursing education programs have been down 39% over the last 10 years.

-This creates an impossible equation: fewer experienced nurses available to serve as preceptors, while nursing programs continue to graduate students who need clinical placements.
+This creates an impossible equation: fewer experienced clinicians available to serve as preceptors, while nursing programs continue to graduate students who need clinical rotations.
+For NP students pursuing specialties like primary care, family medicine, acute care, or mental health, the competition for qualified supervision has never been more intense.

 When Universities Leave Students to Navigate Alone